Loading...

 So more runny.

-Lava flows rather than explodes in all directions from the vent, depending on the shape of the land.
+Lava flows rather than explodes in all directions from the vent depending on the shape of the land.

-You may have heard of Eyjafjallajokull I'll repeat that one more time, as it's a mouthful.
+You may have heard of Eyjafjallajokull (indistinct).

 And it might be one that you've heard of.

-Time for our last practise task now.
+Time for our last practice task now.

-Can you complete the table to explain the features of shield volcanoes?
-So here we have got a shield volcano table, but you notice that this time there is no gap fill.
+So here we have got a shield volcano table, but you'll notice that this time there is no gap fill.

-So I've just put the categories in: boundary, magma, shape, and explosivity of eruptions.
+So I've just put the categories in.

 Can you fill in the gaps for me now that you've done this for our composite volcanoes?
-Pause the video now to give yourself time.

 Let's have a look at your answers.